 The skins and pulp will float to the top, where you can skim them out.
 Good coffee beans will sink to the bottom.
 You should also skim out any coffee beans that float to the top with the skins and pulp, because they’ve probably gone bad.
 Once you’ve removed all of the skins, pulp, and bad coffee beans, then you can drain the water out of the bucket to reveal a collection of coffee seeds!

-As you can see, growing your own coffee plant can be a easily and is not a time consuming process that requires a lot of care and attention.
 If you’re really serious about growing your own coffee plant, it can also be an incredibly gratifying and rewarding experience – Give it a Try and let me know how it goes!